 - Dash sea salt (or to taste)

-- While the grill heats, trim the cabbage, removing any damaged outer leaves and cutting off any browned or excess stem still attached to the head, but leaving the center core intact.
-Cut the cabbage into 8 wedges, being careful to keep a bit of the core in each cabbage wedge, since that will hold the wedged of leaves together (at least somewhat).
+While the grill heats, trim the cabbage, removing any damaged outer leaves and cutting off any browned or excess stem still attached to the head, but leaving the center core intact.
+Cut the cabbage into 8 wedges, being careful to keep a bit of the core in each cabbage wedge to hold the wedge of leaves together.

-- Remove the wedges from the skewers and chop it all up before serving it more as a salad, drizzling it with a vinaigrette (this feta vinaigrette is nice).
+- Remove the wedges from the skewers and chop it all up before serving it more as a salad, drizzling it with a vinaigrette.

 - Sprinkle with grated cheese while the grilled cabbage is still hot so the cheese melts into it a bit—aged Gouda or cheddar are both really nice choices for this.

 - Drizzle with flavored oil before serving; lemon olive oil is nice, but a hot chile oil or toasted sesame oil add even more kick.

 - Add a sprinkle of ground cumin or other earthy spice (the warm spice mix called garam masala is a good choice, too) to the oil you use to brush the cabbage in step 3.